Have you ever seen fresh exudates forming on a chronic wound?

 Watch as Julie Hamilton, M.D. demonstrates the Vari-Chrome® Pro.
 She applies a pre-programmed setting that varies the wavelength between green (560nm) and orange-red (630nm).
 Julie reports that she hadn’t previously seen exudates dripping from that wound before.
 The patient had been in her care for months.

 This is her first day using the device.
-It is also the first field testing of the Instant Feedback System™ wound module.
+It is also the first field testing of the Instant Verification System™ wound module.

 In the clip, Robert Hamilton, M.D. comments (off screen) about another patient with fresh exudates in a wound.
 Pause the video to observe wound features at different wavelengths.